iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.7-0.9.8.md

 ## ChangeLog

-* TODO [LDAP] Update SOGo config file for per-domain global address book.
 * TODO [SQL backends] Update SQL structure:
     * New column: `domain.maillists`
     * New column: `forwardings.is_maillist`
     * New table: `vmail.maillists`
     * New doc: how to add a standalone (mlmmj) mailing list account
     * New doc: how to deploy mlmmj + mlmmj-admin
+* Jan 21, 2018: [LDAP] Update SOGo config file for per-domain global address book.
 * Jan 19, 2018: Update OpenLDAP config file to index new attributes and fix an ACL.
 * Jan 19, 2018: Update iRedMail LDAP schema file
 * Dec 18, 2017: Don't hard-code static file types in Nginx template for iRedAdmin.